This post may contain affiliate links.

 - Add diced pepper, cumin, smoked paprika and give it all a good stir.
 Cook for a couple more minutes until you can smell the spices.

-- Add the drained beans, tinned tomatoes, half a can of water and salt and pepper.
+- Add the tinned tomatoes, half a can of water and salt and pepper.
 Stir well and put a lid on and cook for about 15 minutes.
 (Check it during this time as it may need a little more water if it's drying out.)

 - Preheat the grill to HOT.

-- When the sauce is this thick and delicious, remove the pan lid, make a well in the sauce and break an egg into the hole.
+- When the sauce is thick and delicious, remove the pan lid, make a well in the sauce and break an egg into the hole.
 Repeat for all of the eggs.

 - Allow them to cook on the hob for a couple of minutes until you can see the bottom of the eggs starting to set and turn white.